lazywithclass/project-lamp/book/chp1.md

 == 1 + 14
 == 15
 ```
 `15`!
 That's precisely the answer we were looking for!
-Mission accomplished.
+Mission complete.

 But wait!
 One might have noticed that this reduction is a bit long (especially for the simple act of summing the elements of a list).
 This verbosity is actually the reason for why many imperative languages avoid using recursion: it's very memory heavy.
 That is, the fact that computation *waits* (i.e., the `1` isn't added until the very end of the computation) reflects how a recursive program consumes a significant amount of memory when compared to a program written in an iterative style.

 However, we can alleviate the memory strain by making a small change.
 Instead of adding individual list elements to the *remaining* computation, we can use an *accumulator* and add elements to it instead (which is precisely how the Python program above uses the `sum` variable).
 This style of writing recursive programs is known as *accumulator passing style* (APS).
-We provide the alternative definition of a summing function, `sumAcc` and as well as its resulting reduction trace.
+We provide the alternative definition of a summing function, `sumAcc`, and as well as its resulting reduction trace.
 Here, we also show how to define internal helper functions, `sumAcc'` (read as `sumAcc` *prime*), in PureScript using the `where` construct.
 ```haskell
 sumAcc :: List Int -> Int
 sumAcc xs = sumAcc' 0 xs